GreptimeTeam/docs/docs/en/v0.4/reference/sql/create.md

 ```

 The table schema is specified by the brackets before the `ENGINE`.
 The table schema is a list of column definitions and table constraints.
-A column definition includes the column `name`, `type`, and options such as nullable or default values, etc. Please see below.
+A column definition includes the column `column_name`, `type`, and options such as nullable or default values, etc. Please see below.

 ### Table constraints